Chad Gable: Alpha Academy (2020–2024)

-American Made and El Grande Americano (2024–present)
+American Made and El Grande Americano (2024–2026)

 On the June 24 episode of Raw, Gable defeated Braun Strowman and Reed to qualify for the Money in the Bank ladder match at the titular event on July 6, which was won by Drew McIntyre.
 After continuously being hounded by The Wyatt Sicks, Gable called out Bo Dallas, who was walking to the ring when The Creed Brothers (Brutus Creed and Julius Creed) attacked him from behind, aligning themselves with Gable in the process.
 They continued to attack Dallas in the ring before being fended off by the rest of The Wyatt Sicks.
 On the August 5 episode of Raw, Gable teamed with The Creed Brothers for the first time as American Made, losing to The Wyatt Sicks (Erick Rowan, Dexter Lumis and Joe Gacy) in their in-ring debut.
 On the September 9 episode of Raw, The Wyatt Sicks defeated American Made in a Street Fight, ending their feud.

 After losing to a debuting Penta on the January 13, 2025 episode of Raw, Gable started a comedic storyline in which he underwent a "quest" to discover the ways of lucha libre.
 In March, he began to portray a traditional luchador under the name El Grande Americano, a character that denied being the same person as Gable and garnered some negative reception from WWE's Mexican audience.
-On April 19, at Night 1 of WrestleMania 41, Gable, as El Grande Americano, defeated Rey Fénix, who replaced an injured Rey Mysterio.
+On April 19, at Night 1 of WrestleMania 41, Gable, as El Grande Americano, defeated Rey Fenix, who replaced an injured Rey Mysterio.
 Also as El Grande Americano, he defeated Dragon Lee to win his first singles championship, the WWE Speed Championship, during the May 5 tapings of Speed (aired May 7).

-On June 7, Gable challenged El Hijo del Vikingo for the AAA Mega Championship at Worlds Collide in a losing effort.
+On June 7, Gable challenged El Hijo del Vikingo for the AAA Mega Championship at the WWE and Lucha Libre Asistencia Asesoría y Administración (AAA) event Worlds Collide in a losing effort.
 Later that night, Gable, as Americano, participated in the Money in the Bank ladder match, which was won by Seth Rollins.
 In the same month, it was reported that Gable sustained a legitimate shoulder injury, leaving him out of action, and the role of Americano was taken over by Ludwig Kaiser.